Reviews

 • Unlimited storage across multiple devices

-• External hard drive backup — unique at this price point
+• External hard drive backup — uncommon at this price

 • NAS (network-attached storage) backup support